 Between these regions, development of smallholder agriculture involves several challenges: increasing yields, improving the quality of produce, decreasing post-harvest losses, increasing market access, improving technical training available to farmers, and ensuring environmental sustainability.

-Among the poorest billion of our fellow global citizens, almost one-third are chronically undernourished.
+Among the poorest billion of their fellow global citizens, almost one-third are chronically undernourished.
 Food security for the rural poor is difficult despite access to arable land and a long history of employment in agriculture.
 As small-holder farmers, they cannot afford machinery to access water, enter the market, and store produce.

 Though the majority of the so-called “bottom billion” are rural, rapid urban migration has seen a 25% increase in the global urban population in the last 40 years.
 Urban poverty requires a set of different solutions to address problems such as lack of employment opportunities and assets, homelessness, and few support structures.

-We believe that a new generation of farming and workplace technologies will improve the way urban and rural workers earn a living.
+They believe that a new generation of farming and workplace technologies will improve the way urban and rural workers earn a living.
 These tools are required to reduce the physical demand of manual work, improve access to the market, and increase productivity.
 In addition, this new generation of technologies will catalyze the creation of an ecosystem for production, distribution and maintenance of those products.

 - Low-cost, solar-powered, portable refrigerators for storing and transporting perishable food products